penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/output.md

     2.1 The output data included in a transaction preserves this property.

-    2.2 The integrity checks as described above are done privately.
+    2.2 The [note commitment integrity check](#note-commitment-integrity) and the [balance commitment integrity check](#balance-commitment-integrity) are done in zero-knowledge.

 3. The balance contribution of the value of the note is private.